Skip to content

 Google Analytics 4

-Understanding your website traffic and customer behaviour is essential for making informed marketing decisions.
-GA4 provides detailed insights into which marketing channels drive the most valuable customers.
-For restaurants, you can track online reservation completions; for retail, monitor e-commerce conversions; and for fitness businesses, analyse class booking patterns.
+Understanding your website traffic and customer behaviour is essential for informed marketing decisions.
+GA4 shows detailed insights into which channels drive the most valuable customers.
+Restaurants can track online reservation completions.
+Retail can monitor e-commerce conversions.
+Fitness businesses can analyse class booking patterns.

 Google My Business Insights

-Local businesses must leverage Google My Business effectively.
-The insights section reveals how customers find your business, what actions they take (calls, directions, website visits), and how your listing performs compared to similar businesses in your area.
+Local businesses must use Google My Business well.
+The insights section shows how customers find your business and what actions they take, such as calls, directions, and website visits.
+It also shows how your listing performs against similar businesses in your area.

 Content Creation and SEO Tools